Azure/azure-devops-cli-extension/README.md

 ### Configure defaults, Git aliases, and more

-You can change your default settings using the `azdos configure` command, for example you can set the default output format for all commands.
+You can change your default settings using the `vsts configure` command, for example you can set the default output format for all commands.
 The options are:

 * JSON
 * JSON (with color highlighting)
 * Table (human-readable tabular output)
 * TSV (tab and new line delimited)

 You can also add aliases in Git for certain Azure DevOps Services CLI commands.
-For example, `git pr list` will be an alias for `azdos code pr list`.
+For example, `git pr list` will be an alias for `vsts code pr list`.

 ### Querying and filtering output